aki-akaguma/flood-tide-gen/README.md

 # flood-tide-gen

-generate flood-tide source code by xtask
+*flood-tide-gen* is generating the flood-tide source code by xtask

+## Features

+- generate tables used by flood-tide
+- easy to use by xtask